pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `num-levels`

-+ The maximum number of layers in the RocksDB file
++ The maximum number of levels in a RocksDB file
 + Default value: `7`

 ### `max-bytes-for-level-multiplier`